flipacholas/Architecture-of-consoles/articles/xbox.Rmd.md

 Back to the original question, the P6 is an interesting design, because while this CPU only understands a CISC instruction set (x86), a subset of its opcodes is interpreted using **microcode**.
 Furthermore, the unit that executes microcode is built around the load-store model [@cpu-gwennap].
 All in all, this allows Intel to gain similar advantages to RISC processors without breaking compatibility with the historic x86 ISA.

 Moreover, microcode is already embedded in the silicon but it can be patched, allowing Intel to fix its CPUs after production whenever a bug or a security vulnerability is discovered.
-If you have read previous articles (i.e. [N64](nintendo-64) or [PS2](playstation-2)), bear in mind that Intel's microcode is **not publicly accessible** (let alone documented) and Intel is its solely 'maintainer'.
+If you have read previous articles (i.e. [N64](nintendo-64) or [PS2](playstation-2)), bear in mind that Intel's microcode is **not publicly accessible** (let alone documented) and Intel is its sole 'maintainer'.

 #### The Core {.tab}